Spirit-act/dyndns/README.md

 # OVH DynDns Updater

-This Tools collects the public ip and writes it in the OVH dns config
+This Tool collects the public ip and writes it in the OVH dns config

 ## Requirements